edbook/Template/sagecell-extension/README.txt

         'python(3) setup.py build'
         'sudo python(3) setup.py install' OR 'python(3) setup.py install --user'
    2. Move 'layout.html' to your '_templates' directory.
 Change sagecell paths if necessary.
 Here you can also change the text on the sagecell evaluation buttons.
-   3. Add 'sagecell.sagecell' to your extensions in 'conf.py'
+   3. Add 'sagecell.sagecell' to your extensions in 'conf.py'.
+It may need to be 'sagecell-extension.sagecell.sagecell'
+   4. Finally move custom_sage.js to the /_static directory in the root of your project.

 How to use it